 - Restore the surrounding areas of the Sanctuary to develop the habitat for the Giant Flying Squirrels.

 - Mitigate the anthropogenic pressure in the core-areas by developing the buffer area at the periphery.

 - Provide forest products to the community to provide steady means of income.

 - Conserve the soil and water resources in the villages.

 With changing land use and developmental activities, biodiversity in the low-lying areas faces a genuine threat.
-Habitat degradation, fragmentation, encroachment, anthropogenic pressure and occasional poaching are major issues of the area.
+Habitat degradation, fragmentation, encroachment, anthropogenic pressure, and occasional poaching are major issues of the area.
 Poaching and habitat loss have been mentioned as the prime threats to the Giant Squirrel, by the International Union for Conservation of Nature (IUCN).
-This is due to the habitat fragmentation due to loss of trees, that has made locomotion difficult for the species and resulted in the loss shelter, thus making them vulnerable to poaching.
-The plantation at the periphery will provide livelihood opportunities to the people preventing them from venturing into the forest and protect the animals and their habitats.
-The Food and Agricultural Organisation mentions the importance of Non-Timber Forest Products in the subsistence livelihoods practised by the local forest communities.
+This is due to the habitat fragmentation, owed to the loss of trees, that which has made locomotion difficult for the species and has resulted in the loss of shelter, thus, making them vulnerable to poaching.
+The plantation at the periphery will provide livelihood opportunities to the people, further preventing them from venturing into the forest and protecting the animals and their habitats.
+The Food and Agricultural Organisation also mentions the importance of Non-Timber Forest Products in the subsistence livelihoods practised by the local forest communities.

 The bird species found here include the red turtle dove, parakeet, golden oriole, paradise flycatcher, blue-cheeked bee-eater, white-necked stork, red-vented bulbul, gray heron, white breasted kingfisher.